libu2548/cr10core/CAD/electronics bay/README.md

 Once the rails are installed, the different electronic components can be mounted using standard **DIN rail clips**, similar to the system used on Voron printers.

+all 3d printer components have an adaptator somwhere on the web so go find it

 This allows the electronics layout to be easily adapted depending on the printer configuration and the components being used.

 ## Compatible Components